MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 ## Option 2: Use the Fabric API

 Follow these key steps for migration:
-* Pre-migration steps.
+* Prerequisites.
 * Step 1: Export SJD from Synapse to OneLake (json).
 * Step 2: Import SJD automatically into Fabric using the Fabric API.

-### Pre-migration steps
+### Prerequisites
-The pre-migration steps include actions you need to consider before starting SJD migration to Fabric.
+The prerequisites include actions you need to consider before starting SJD migration to Fabric.

-* If you don’t have one already, create a [Fabric workspace](../get-started/create-workspaces.md) in your tenant.
+* A Fabric workspace.
 * If you don’t have one already, create a [Fabric lakehouse](tutorial-build-lakehouse.md) in your workspace.

 ### Step 1: Export SJD from Azure Synapse workspace